The Impact of Drug Driving and the Effect of Roadside Testing By Dr Luke Downey

 Associate Professor Luke Downey is an NHMRC R.D.
 Wright Biomedical Career Development Fellow.
-He leads the Drugs and Driving Research Unit at Swinburne, and specialises in human psychopharmacology with a particular interest in how individual differences in emotional intelligence contribute to human behaviour.
-In 2015, Dr Downey held a visiting scholar position at Harvard Medical School.
+He leads the Drugs and Driving Research Unit at Swinburne, and specializes in human psychopharmacology with a particular interest in how individual differences in emotional intelligence contribute to human behavior.
+In 2015, Dr. Downey held a visiting scholar position at Harvard Medical School.

 In Victoria (Australia) more broadly, illicit drugs like cannabis, methamphetamine, MDMA are illegal drugs and if you’re caught with them in your system when you’re driving a car you can get in trouble for that, vs other types of drugs, say benzodiazepines – somewhat impairing on your driving performance as well but we don’t have as easy detection methods such as the saliva test I’ll talk about later.

 Roadside alcohol testing has been around for decades now.
 It’s been highly effective at reducing the road toll.

 Dr. Downey gives a presentation on the effect of drugs on driving, looking at epidemiological evidence, on-road evidence, and simulator trials.
 He discusses the different detection methods used in different countries, and how laws are enforced.

 Looking at how drug-impaired driving is conceptualized, he compares the status in the US with that in Australia.